-TCNJ CAPS will be providing virtual Let’s Talk for the Fall 2021 semester.
-Students can schedule a brief consultation with a counselor to be conducted by phone or by video platform.
+TCNJ CAPS will be providing in-person Let’s Talk this semester.
+Students can schedule a brief consultation with a counselor.

 What is Let’s Talk?

 The CAPS Let’s Talk program provides easy access to informal, brief, consultation session with mental health professionals from TCNJ’s Counseling and Prevention Services (CAPS).
 It is free and there is limited paperwork and no full intake assessment to complete to participate.